Edit Blog Post

 Perhaps we were simply witnessing evolution in action.

-Or possibly, as the apocalyptic scientific survey had suggested, men driving utes are just amazingly good at killing them all.
+Or possibly, as the apocalyptic scientific survey had suggested men, particularly those driving utes, are just amazingly good at wiping them all out.

 Which truth you choose to believe probably comes down to how much of a glass-half empty guy you turn out to be.